shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 -   **Diverse Culinary Experiences:** From casual cafes to fine dining restaurants, both locations cater to a variety of budgets and tastes.
 We can encourage similar diversity in Kathmandu and Lalitpur, highlighting local specialties alongside international cuisines.

 -   **Vibrant Nightlife:** Clarke Quay and the River Walk come alive at night, attracting crowds with live music, bars, and entertainment.
-We can create a similar atmosphere in Kathmandu and Lalitpur, respecting local cultural norms while fostering a safe and enjoyable nocturnal experience.
+We can create a similar atmosphere in Kathmandu and Lalitpur, respecting local cultural norms while supporting a safe and enjoyable nocturnal experience.

 -   **Pedestrian-Friendly Design:** Both waterfronts prioritize pedestrian access, encouraging strolling, exploration, and interaction.
 We can implement similar design principles in Kathmandu and Lalitpur, making the riverfront accessible and enjoyable for all.